Global payments

 Why Do You Require a SWIFT/BIC Code?
 (Indian Transaction Use Cases)

-For instance, if you're an Indian exporter getting paid by the US, your buyer's bank will require your bank's SWIFT code to finalise the transaction smoothly.
+For instance, if you're an Indian exporter getting paid by the US, your buyer's bank will require your Indian bank's SWIFT code to finalise the transaction smoothly.
 One incorrect digit, and your money might be stuck.

 How to Find Your Bank's SWIFT Code: A Step-by-Step Guide